 For those willing to drop a little more coin for a lot more fuel economy, the 2.0-liter TDI turbodiesel four-cylinder is certainly the engine of choice in the Passat.
-Rated at 140 horsepower and 236 lb-ft of torque, the TDI is rated to net 31 miles per gallon in the city and 43 mpg on the highway when equipped with a six-speed manual.
-A six-speed DSG dual clutch automatic is also available, although it lowers mileage to 30/40 mpg.
+Rated at 150 horsepower and 236 lb-ft of torque, the TDI is rated at 31 miles per gallon in the city and 44 mpg on the highway when equipped with a six-speed manual.
+A six-speed DSG dual clutch automatic is also available, although it lowers mileage to 30/42 mpg.

-While most buyers opt for the four or five-cylinder engines, Volkswagen also offers a 3.6-liter VR6 rated at 280 horsepower and 258 lb-ft. of torque.
+While most buyers opt for the four-cylinder engine, Volkswagen also offers a 3.6-liter VR6 rated at 280 horsepower and 258 lb-ft. of torque.
 The VR6 is exclusively mated to firm's DSG automatic transmission, and fuel economy checks in at 20/28 mpg.

 Trim Level Breakdown

 The Passat offers a small galaxy of trim levels - S, Wolfsburg Edition, SE and SEL - that each break down into sub-trim levels as well.
-While the five-cylinder engine is available with all trim levels, the TDI and VR6 can't be had in base model S form.
+While the turbo four engine is available with all trim levels, the TDI and VR6 can't be had in base model S form.